TTNRT/docswebsite/src/content/docs/ttgit/actions/renovate-bot.md

 ```

 :::note
-If you don't have the configuration file added to your repository, the bot will automaticity generate one and ask you to add it via a pull request.
+If you don't have the configuration file added to your repository, the bot will automatically generate one and ask you to add it via a pull request.
 :::

 ### Adding the bot
-Once you have you have commited the file to your repository, you need to add the bot as a contributor so that the bot has the required permissions to access your repository.
+Once you have you have committed the file to your repository, you need to add the bot as a contributor so that the bot has the required permissions to access your repository.
 If you don't do this, then the bot won't be able to access any of your source code.
 For adding the bot, go to your repository settings.
 From there, click on the "Collaborators" link located on the sidebar to the left.
-Click on the input box labled, "Search users", and search for the name, "system".
+Click on the input box labeled, "Search users", and search for the name, "system".
 Once the bot has appeared, click on it, and you are done setting up the bot for your repository.
 If you are a bit lost on doing the steps above, see the image below!

 ![addthebot-renovate](/images/renovatebot-setup.gif)

-Now that you have setted up the bot for your repository, let's move on to how the bot will work with your programming language.
+Now that you have set up the bot for your repository, let's move on to how the bot will work with your programming language.

 ## How you would get alerts
 Think about how the GitHub dependabot system functions.
 It works the exact same way as the Renovate bot does, such as making alerts based on what ever dependencies you have that are required to be upgraded or have a vulnerability in them.
 Types of alerts can be as follows.